goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

-The zc.testbrowser.real version was conceptualized by Benji York in 2007 and after an initial implementation sketch, brought to fruition by Stephan Richter, Rocky Burt, Justas Sadzevičius, and others at the Foliage Zope 3 sprint in Boston, MA during the week of September 24, 2007.
+The zc.testbrowser.real version was conceptualized by Benji York in 2007 and after an initial implementation sketch, brought to fruition by Stephan Richter, Rocky Burt, Justas Sadzevicius, and others at the Foliage Zope 3 sprint in Boston, MA during the week of September 24, 2007.

 There have been many other contributions from users of testbrowser that are